 I have three kids under the age of eight, so I’m already a Disney+ subscriber.
 When I saw all the kids’ movies and shows that would be included, I locked in early — months before it launched!

 But along with Mickey Mouse cartoons, princess movies, and the vault of classic Disney animated films, this video service offers plenty of stuff for adults to watch.
-To give U.S. families some good news during the COVID-19 pandemic, Disney made Frozen 2 available in March, Star Wars: The Rise of Skywalker on May the 4th, and will debut the film version of the broadway hit Hamilton on July 3.
+And during the COVID-19 pandemic, Disney made huge movies available earlier than expected, like Frozen 2, Star Wars: The Rise of Skywalker, the film version of the broadway hit Hamilton.

-Here’s a list of everything that was available at launch.
+Here’s a list of all the vault material that was available at launch.

 The Star Wars original series Mandalorian is superb (love Baby Yoda!).
 I also like having all the National Geographic stuff because nature visuals always look gorgeous on my LG OLED TV.
 And I've got a soft spot for the mid-80s TV cartoons from my childhood — I can now play the Gummie Bears opening theme song on a loop!